mswider/Monitor/README.md

 ### Configuration
 Once you've started the server, open its web page in your browser.
 By default, this will be at [localhost:3000](http://localhost:3000/) for your own computer.
-Once there, you will be redirected to a settings page where you can add up to 5 "CompRands".
+Once there, you will be redirected to a settings page where you can add "CompRands".
-For now, 5 is the limit but only 1 is required to get started.
+Only 1 is required to get started, but you can add as many as you want.
 If you don't have a CompRand yet, go to [Account Creation](#goguardian-account-creation) to learn how to get one.
 Once the server is configured with valid CompRands, a back button will appear on the top-left of the screen.
 Click it and you will be taken to the dashboard.
 *If you've made it this far, great!
 All the setup is now complete.*